Porter’s Value Chain Analysis explained

-Value chain analysis: There are four basic steps that have to be followed if you wish to use the Value Chain as an analysis model.
+Porter’s Value Chain Analysis: There are four basic steps that have to be followed if you wish to use the Value Chain as an analysis model.
 By following these basic steps the organization can be analyzed using the Value Chain.

-Step 1: identify sub activities for each primary activity
+Step 1 of the Porter’s Value Chain Analysis: identify sub activities for each primary activity

 - Direct activities (for instance online sales from Marketing& sales)